shalav-awale/healthcare-data-engineering-project/README.md

 - 	What is monthly paid cost normalized by member-month weight?
 - 	What is the financial exposure from uncovered claims?
 - 	How do partial-month eligibility periods affect PMPM?
-- 	Which members have the highest risk exposure?

 ----